 Step 2 – determine when to oil

-- As with oil – time space between two oiling depends on a brand and type.
+- Space between two oilings depends on a brand and type.

 - Some manufacturers suggest doing this every month.
-Other say it’s best to oil your machine after you have used it approximately 10 – 15 times.
+Others say it’s best to oil your machine after you have used it approximately 10 – 15 times.

 - When can you be sure your machine needs oiling – when you notice that lint started to gather.